This post may contain affiliate / compensated links. For full information, please see my disclaimer here.

 Mobile technology has brought with it a new age of travel.
 Gone are the days when our parents travelled the world with nothing but a map and a passport.
 Communication is no longer done through the odd postcard and dodgy reception on a payphone.

 Thanks to smartphones the world is more accessible.
 Our loved ones need not worry so much now that we are online and contactable no matter where we are.

-It’s so much easier to travel when you have a wealth of knowledge and apps to answer your every need right there at your fingertips.
-Here are the top ten I swear by and (not to be dramatic) couldn’t imagine travelling without!
+It’s so much easier to travel when you have a wealth of knowledge and travel apps to answer your every need right there at your fingertips.

 One of the biggest stresses of travelling is looking after your money.
 There’s always the fear that you’ll be halfway across the world and your bank cards will get lost, stolen, or frozen.
 If that wasn’t enough to worry about I have those moments when I’m certain I’ve calculated my budget wrong and I’ll blow it all in a few weeks.